Lachlan-Mayne/english-notes/nickNotes/English 'The Crucible' notes.md

 "Those that I fight I do not hate,
 Those that I guard I do not love"

 It would be more simple if he hated the enemy or if he loved the people he is guarding.
-As with the anomaly, he is different to many
+As with the anomaly, he is different to many soldiers in the war.
+He is detached from the people around him and so finds himself trying to kill people that he does not hate.
+He will be sacrificing his l